Pope Adrian IV: Pacification of Rome

-Adrian took a hardline against the Roman commune.
+Adrian took a hard line against the Roman commune.
 He threatened to place the city under interdict for protecting Arnold, whom the hierarchy condemned as a heretic.
 This strategy successfully drove a wedge between the commune and Arnold, who was expelled.
-He followed through with this threat following the beating of one of his cardinals Norwich has called this "an act of breath-taking courage", considering that Adrian was a foreign Pope of only a few weeks' tenure, who "knew the city and its increasingly xenophobic inhabitants hardly at all and was able to rely on little or no popular support". on the Via Sacra.
+He followed through with this threat following the beating of one of his cardinals.
+Norwich has called this "an act of breath-taking courage", considering that Adrian was a foreign Pope of only a few weeks' tenure, who "knew the city and its increasingly xenophobic inhabitants hardly at all and was able to rely on little or no popular support" on the Via Sacra.
 Rome was forced to submit to the Pope, and Arnold of Brescia was expelled.
 Although he had managed to restore Papal authority in the city, he was unable to eradicate the principle of republicanism, and the commune remained as the governing body.

-Neutralises Arnold
+Capture of Arnold

 Adrian angled for the support of the Emperor in capturing the heretic Arnold.
 Arnold was captured by Imperial troops in summer 1155.
 Arrested and tried in a Papal court for rebellion rather than heresy, he was hanged and his body burnt.
 Adrian claimed that Arnold's execution had been on the initiative of the prefect of Rome, but some contemporary observers, such as Gerhoh of Reichersberg, suspected Adrian of ordering the execution himself.
 The Emperor's willingness to assist the Pope in his own city, and help him crush his enemies, was an explicit recognition from Barbarossa of the Pope's possession of Rome.
 Papal relations with the lords of Campania were already tense, as they, in the Pope's view, were little more than robber barons, who both fought among each other and robbed pilgrims from the south on their way to Rome.